 The subsea wet gas compressor for Gullfaks is another example of cutting-edge technology, and was developed by OneSubsea in cooperation with Statoil.
 This is the first system of its kind in the world, and is expected to increase the recovery rate for Gullfaks Sør from 62 % to 74 %.
 This means that production will rise by 22 million barrels of oil equivalents.
 The compressor station was built and tested entirely by suppliers and subcontractors in Western Norway.

-In 2015, 40 % of the total turnover of NOK 474 billion in the Norwegian-based supply industry, or about NOK 190 billion, came from international markets.
-Turnover in 2015 is marginally lower than 2014, even though the service and supply industry was affected by the oil companies' cost-cutting measures.
-The reasons the international turnover did not fall further is in part due to solid order backlogs entering 2015, and the depreciation of the Norwegian currency (NOK) compared to USD amongst other currencies.
-Despite maintain the level of international turnover in 2015, new sales was limited, and most companies experienced a considerable decline in order intake during 2015.
+In 2016, 35 % of the total turnover of NOK 378 billion in the Norwegian-based supply industry, or about NOK 132 billion, came from international markets (report).
+Turnover in 2016 was lower than the two previous years, even though the service and supply industry was affected by the oil companies' cost-cutting measures.
+The industry managed to maintain a high level of international turnover through 2015, in part due to solid order backlogs entering that year, and a depreciation of the Norwegian currency (NOK) compared to USD amongst other currencies.
+However, most companies experienced a substantial decline in new orders, along with lower day rates for service vessels during 2015, causing revenues to fall in 2016.

 Source: Rystad Energy

-Norwegian Oil and Gas Partners provides support to the whole energy industry in Norway, after merging INTSOK and INTPOW in 2017.
-The organization aims to strengthen the long-term basis for value creation and employment in the energy industry, and it is the authorities’ most important tool for promoting the Norwegian energy industry internationally.
+Norwegian Energy Partners (Norwep) provides support to the whole energy industry in Norway, after merging INTSOK and INTPOW in 2017.
+The organization aims to strengthen the long-term basis for value creation and employment in the energy industry, and is the government's most important tool for promoting the Norwegian energy industry in international markets.